Make A Donation

 One of the first Presbytery of San Jose meetings the Rev. Sammie Evans attended as the new pastor at Stone Church of the Wooded Glen was to hear a presentation from the Rev. Dr. Kathryn Threadgill on Presbyterian Mission Agency’s Vital Congregations Revitalization Initiative, which is designed to help churches live more faithfully as disciples of Jesus Christ.

 A prayer card to guide your thanks and praise, concerns and petitions.

 From foundational planning to assessment to action, small poster provides a visual for display and discussion within your congregation.

 From foundational planning to assessment to action, infographic provides a visual for presentations and discussion within your congregation.
 For a regular width version, please click here.

 Participants in the 2018 Presbyterian Peacemaking Travel Study Seminar in Korea received warm welcomes at two local congregations Nov.
 11.

-Mission Presbytery — 134 congregations in the southern fifth of Texas — has a lot in common with your presbytery.
+Mission Presbytery — which includes 134 congregations in the southern fifth of Texas — has a lot in common with your presbytery.
 We’ve had some congregations merge as a way to seek survival, and others close if no other options seemed available.
-Also like you, we’ve lost some congregations to other denominations.
+Also, like you, we’ve lost some congregations to other denominations.
 We’re convinced, however, that God’s presence among us is not lessened.
 We believe that God still has plenty to do among the saints in South Texas.
-So we as a presbytery are choosing instead to “make lemonade out of our lemons” — or in more theological terms, to practice resurrection.
+So, we as a presbytery are choosing instead to “make lemonade out of our lemons” — or in more theological terms, to practice resurrection.